-The Head of Governance and Compliance shall minute the proceedings and resolutions of the committee.
+The Trust Governance Professional shall minute the proceedings and resolutions of the committee.
 Minutes of committee meetings shall be circulated promptly to all members of the committee for review and approval.

 4. PURPOSE OF THE COMMITTEE

 The committee's role is one of oversight.
 It is tasked with the following: